Pershing Mural: Capstone Phase

 The Capstone Phase (Next)

-The Committee committed to the historic preservation of the Pershing Mural reflects a kind of “grit” that defines the culture of Nebraska communities.
-In our State, we have a commitment to things that are out of the “ordinary,” in conditions that are often uncomfortable and on an impressive scale.
-That spirit and commitment are reflected in the Pershing Mural and is what makes Nebraska and Nebraskans “different.”
+The historic preservation of the Pershing Mural reflects a kind of “grit” that defines the culture of Nebraska communities.
+We commit to things that are out of the “ordinary,” in conditions that are often uncomfortable and on an impressive scale.
+This spirit and commitment are reflected in the Pershing Mural and is what makes Nebraska and Nebraskans “different.”
 Together we do big, difficult things in this State for the benefit of friends and family we have yet to meet.
 That’s who we are.
 That’s what the Mural says.

 Support the Project in its Final Stage